raquo/Airstream/README.md

 In a similar manner, you can pass a `requestObserver` that will be called with the newly created `dom.XMLHttpRequest` just before the request is sent.
 This way you can save the pending request into a Var and e.g. `abort()` it if needed.

 Warning: dom.XmlHttpRequest is an ugly, imperative JS construct.
-We set event callbacks for onload, onerror, onabort, ontimeout, and if requested, also for onprogress and onreadystatechange.
-Make sure you don't override Airstream's listeners, or this stream will not work properly.
+We set event callbacks for `onload`, `onerror`, `onabort`, `ontimeout`, and if requested, also for `onprogress` and `onreadystatechange`.
+Make sure you don't override Airstream's listeners in your own code, or this stream will not work properly.